-When planning a business, there’s quite a bit to take in to consideration.
+When planning a business, theres quite a bit to take into consideration.
 And, there are plenty of variables that can drastically alter your business model.
-One of the key things that Un_Standard recommends in the early stages of business planning is to do a brain dump and get the first business model on paper in about a half an hour.
-It is highly likely that “plan A” will turn out to not be feasible, so it is important to have a plan b, a plan c and a plan d.
-Never waste six months in trying to prove that your Plan A isn’t feasible.
+One of the key things that Un_Standard recommends in the early stages of business planning is to do a brain dump and get the first business model on paper in about half an hour.
+Likely, plan A will not be feasible, so it is important to have a plan b, a plan c, and a plan d.
+Never waste six months trying to prove that your Plan A isn’t feasible.
 It is crucial to test out all of your business scenarios until you find the one that works.

 In this initial brain dump, be sure to summarize the following important points:

 - Who are your customers?
 What do you know about them?
 Gain as much knowledge about your customers and get inside their minds.
 Figure out what makes them tick.